At a glance

 - Exercise avoidance

-Symptoms may be mild or severe, mildly affected cats they may cough or wheeze occasionally while severely affected cats may cough and wheeze daily, leading to airway constriction and open-mouthed breathing/panting.
-A severe asthma attack is a medical emergency which can lead to death.
+Symptoms may be mild or severe, mildly affected cats may cough or wheeze occasionally while severely affected cats may cough and wheeze daily, leading to airway constriction and open-mouthed breathing/panting.
+A severe asthma attack is a medical emergency that can lead to death.

 There are other medical conditions with similar symptoms to asthma, so your vet may want to rule out heartworm, pneumonia, Bordetella and congestive heart failure.
 During the exam, the veterinarian will listen to the cat’s chest and breathing with a stethoscope.

-- Chest x-ray to look for signs of bronchial inflammation and enlarged lungs, flattened diaphragm and doughnuts.
+- Chest x-ray: look for signs of bronchial inflammation and enlarged lungs, flattened diaphragm and doughnuts.

 - Tracheal wash or airway lavage to check for the presence of eosinophils (a type of white blood cell) and infectious organisms.

-- Bronchodilators – These help open the airway at times of severe coughing or wheezing; the most common bronchodilator is albuterol (Proventil®, Volmax®, Ventolin®).
+- Bronchodilators: Help to open the airway at times of severe coughing or wheezing; the most common bronchodilator is albuterol (Proventil®, Volmax®, Ventolin®).